We may receive compensation when you click on links to products from our partners.

 Web Designer or Data Analyst

 Do you love working on the computer?
 Put your talents to work developing and designing web pages for companies, small businesses, and entrepreneurs or becoming a data analyst.
-If you have experience, programming skills, and a nice portfolio, work will be easy to find.
+If you have the experience, programming skills, and a nice portfolio, work will be easy to find.
 Web designing and app development careers are growing at a rate that makes this a great time to get started.
 Salaries start at about $43,000 a year.

 There are many occupations that can be turned into productive careers without schooling.
 If you don’t have a degree, you may want to look into these career opportunities.Tweet This